Pink: Live in Europe

 Pink: Live in Europe (subtitled From the 2004 Try This Tour) is the first live music DVD from Pink, released in 2006.
 It was shot in Manchester, England during the European leg of the 2004 Try This Tour.
 The setlist more or less was in chronological order (with a few obvious exceptions including "Get the Party Started").
-Most of the singles were represented, with the exception of "You Make Me Sick" and several album-only cuts were prominently featured.
-It is also notable that several songs that appear as collaborations on albums (such "Lady Marmalade" which originally featured Christina Aguilera, Lil' Kim, and Mýa or "Misery," a duet with Steven Tyler) were not featured as such on tour, with Pink either taking over vocals for the previous partners or omitting those segments entirely.
-It was released MA: Strong Sexual References.
+Most of the singles were represented, and several album-only cuts were prominently featured.
+It was released with the warning label, MA: Strong Sexual References.

 Overview

 During the performance of "Lady Marmalade", Pink imitated Christina Aguilera and sang lines from Aguilera's song "Beautiful".
 For the DVD release, this segment was branded with a "CENSORED" mark and the audio was modulated so the viewer could not decipher the lyrics.